colelawrence/decipad/apps/docs/docs/quick-start/publish.md

 sidebar_position: 7
 ---

-# Publish your Work
+# Publish your Notebooks

-Share your Notebook, so anyone can follow your calculations.
+Publish your Notebook, so anyone with the link can follow your calculations.

 ## Make a Notebook Public